 What purpose does the assessment serve?
 Is it a test?

 The assessment is not a test.
-It is designed to gauge your interest in our training tracks, and asks you to identify your professional experience which is relevant to O2O-VCTP training, as well as your comfort with skills and tasks related to our partners’ employment opportunities.
+It is designed to gauge your interest in our training tracks, and asks you to identify your professional experience which is relevant to O2O training, as well as your comfort with skills and tasks related to our partners’ employment opportunities.

-I just submitted my online interest form.
-What’s next?
+I just submitted my online interest form: What’s next?

 As soon as you submit your online interest form, you will receive correspondence to the email address you provided (must be non-military email address).
 This correspondence will outline the next steps you can expect to take.
 After completing the online interest form, you can expect to hear from IVMF Enrollment Services within 10 business days.

 Why do I have to have a current LinkedIn profile in order to apply to the program?

-By having a current LinkedIn profile, you set yourself up for success in your professional networking, industry-related research, and job search strategy – whether you’re actively seeking employment now or will be in the future.
+By having a current LinkedIn profile, you set yourself up for success in your professional networking, industry-related research, and job search strategy – whether you are actively seeking employment now or will be in the future.
 If you do not have a LinkedIn profile yet, and you need guidance creating one, please visit veterans.linkedin.com.

 There are no fees.
 All of the coursework, practice exams, one industry certification exam fee, and career services support are free to participants.

 Do I have to use my educational benefits?

 No, the O2O program is fully funded by JPMorgan Chase & Co. and the Shultz Family Foundation.
 You will not use any VA educational benefits with our program.